strongbox/strongbox-docs/docs/developer-guide/upgrading-dependencies-and-plugins.md

 12. If all of the above is successful, please, raise a pull request against the [strongbox-parent] project.
 13. If all of the above is successful, please, raise a pull request against the [strongbox] project.
     The automated checks of this pull request are expected to fail the first time.
 You will need to contact us either via a comment under the pull request, or by pinging us on our [chat] channel.
+Please, note that this pull request will only be required in order for us to check, if the build pipeline is still working properly.
+14. Once 13) is confirmed to be successful, you will need to reset the version of the [strongbox-parent] to what it was previously (and, potentially, in the other Strongbox projects that you may have raised a pull request in).
+    At this point, your pull request in the [strongbox] project will be closed and all your other pull requests will be accepted and merged.

 Please, make sure that all the steps above work, before raising your pull requests.
 If the upgrade causes an issue which you can't figure out, please raise the pull requests and  try to provide as much information in the issue on our